 Tours Peru by Escaped Travel will show you the best this historic and beautiful country has to offer – and what an amazing country it is!
-Choose one of our best-selling tour examples (click one of the images below), ask us to customize it if required – then explore this fantastic Andean country with the guarantee that comes from traveling with Escaped Travel.
+Choose one of our best-selling TOUR EXAMPLES (click the drop-down menu above), ask us to customize it if required – then explore this fantastic Andean country with the guarantee that comes from traveling with Escaped Travel.

 What is the Best Time to Visit Peru?

 There is a rainy season in the Peruvian highlands and there are positives and negatives about visiting at this time of year.
 December to March is the main rainy season, with February having the heaviest downpours.
 But even so it doesn’t mean you should not come as there are less tourists here meaning less congestion at sites like Machu Picchu.
 In any case it doesn’t rain all day!
 Just in bursts….

 Who are we at Tours Peru and Escaped Travel?

 This is a new, compact website from Escaped Travel which focuses just on the Land of the Incas.
 The “boss”, Gary Sargent, has lived down here for many years and manages our staff who have lived, worked and traveled all over the continent.
 Take advantage of our knowledge on the destinations, hotels and tours on offer.
 Let us prepare the perfect your for you.

-- “Door to Door” service (well, the airplane door!)
+- “Door to Door” service (well, the airplane door that is!)

-- Totally flexible programs – designed for you
+- Totally flexible programs – designed specifically for you

 - With or without international flights

 - You choose what you want to do and see

-- We work within your set dates / customize
+- We work within your set dates / customized to fit what you want

 - We meet your budget and expectations – we advise you